ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ?
 Enter selection number:> 5

 ```
-{: caption="Example x.
-Options from using `ibmcloud dev create` continued." caption-side="bottom"}
+{: caption="Example 14.
+Regions available as options in `ibmcloud dev create`." caption-side="bottom"}

-At this point, the process of generating a new application will remind us that the toolchain used
+At this point, generating a new application will remind us that the toolchain used
-to deploy your app later on in the process will need some additional configuration.
+to deploy your app later on will need some additional configuration, as shown in Example 15.
 As mentioned earlier,
-Uploading your public key to Github (at the CD Toolchain instance on the {{site.data.keyword.cloud_notm}}
+uploading your public key to Github (at the CD Toolchain instance on the {{site.data.keyword.cloud_notm}}
-Platform).
+Platform), will be required to deliver the deployed application.
+Additional instructions can be found after you deploy
+your application and log in to the your IBM Cloud GitLab account at [README#generating-a-new-ssh-key-pair](https://git.ng.bluemix.net/help/ssh/README#generating-a-new-ssh-key-pair).

 ```